 Wee Play & Learn

 Wee Play & Learn is a very popular program where younger children, not yet old enough to participate in one of our 3-year old classes, can enjoy a preschool experience with their parent or other special adult in one of our classrooms.
 With a weekly theme, children enjoy free play, circle time, arts and crafts, snack time, playground (weather permitting) and special celebrations.
 This class is a wonderful way to get to know our school, teachers and programs.
-Each class holds a maximum of 10 students and meets one morning a week.
+Each class holds a maximum of 9 students and meets once a week.

 Classes for Three Year Olds